UMAprotocol/UMIPs/UMIPs/umip-64.md

     1. Query INDEX/ETH Price from Uniswap using 1 minute TWAP (0x3452a7f30a712e415a0674c0341d44ee9d9786f9).
     2. Query INDEX/ETH Price from Sushiswap using 1 minute TWAP (0xa73df646512c82550c2b3c0324c4eedee53b400c).
-    3. Query INDEX/ETH Price from Balancer using 1 minute TWAP (0xcf19a7c81fcf0e01c927f28a2b551405e58c77e5).
+    3. Query INDEX/ETH Price from Balancer using 1 minute TWAP (0xcf19a7c81fcf0e01c927f28a2b551405e58c77e5 - this is a 70/30 INDEX/ETH pool).
-    4. Take the median of prices acquired from steps 1, 2, and 3
+    4. Take the median of prices acquired from steps 1, 2, and 3.
     5. Take the result from step 4 and round to 18 decimals to get the final INDEX/ETH price.
     6. (for ETH/INDEX) Take the Inverse of the result of step 4 (1/ INDEX/ETH) and round to 18 decimals to get the ETH/INDEX price.